alloyteamzy/vue2_blog/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080 (本地启动)
+# serve with hot reload at localhost:8080 (Local start)
 npm run dev

-# build for production with minification （生成静态文件，用于打包上传服务器）
+# build for production with minification （Generates a static file for packaging the upload server）
 npm run build
 ```
 ## The main function of the realization